SeLite/SeLite.github.io/ExtensionSequencer.md

 # Summary #
 [SeLite Extension Sequencer](https://addons.mozilla.org/en-US/firefox/addon/selite-extension-sequencer/versions/), one of SeLite [AddOns](AddOns), allows [extensions of Selenium IDE][Extension of Selenium IDE] to declare dependencies.
 Then it ensures that they are loaded in a correct order.

 It only works for extensions packaged as Firefox add-ons (as `.xpi` files, or through [proxy files](https://developer.mozilla.org/en/Setting_up_extension_development_environment)).
-It doesn't cover extensions loaded from single Javascript files via Selenium IDE menu Options > Options > General, neither through [BootstrapLoader](BootstrapLoader).
+It doesn't cover extensions loaded from single Javascript files via Selenium IDE menu Options > Options > General, neither through [Bootstrap](Bootstrap).

 # Use cases #
 Say you have two or more extensions of the same type (Core or IDE).
 Then Firefox and Selenium IDE don't guarantee a specific order of loading them up.